Corrosion Presents in Different Types of Rust

-- Packaging Related – the type of packaging used to package metal parts is important.
-Acidic materials such as corrugated and non-treated paper can hold moisture and cause corrosion.
-Sometimes in a companies’ desire to fix a corrosion problem they add more packaging, when in fact the additional packaging can contribute even more to the rust problem.
+The type of materials used to package metal parts is important.
+Acidic materials such as corrugated and non-treated paper can actually trap or hold moisture and cause corrosion.
+Sometimes in a companies’ desire to fix a corrosion problem they add more packaging, which can have a reverse effect by contributing even more to the rust problem.

 Rust from Iron (III) oxides forms due to high oxygen and water exposure resulting in red rust.